darkamenosa/tblog/README.md

 1. Setup CICD process:

 - Using Travis CI and Heroku (Done)

-1. Implement core features:
+2. Implement core features:

-	- A homepage where users can scroll to see the list of articles infinitely
+- A homepage where users can scroll to see the list of articles infinitely.
 - A Search screen, which show the result of search for articles
 - An article detail page, where users can read the detail of each article
 - User could login, after login, they will be able to mark one article as their favourite, and could access the article later from another menu.
 - User's able to add new article.

-1. Implement remain features:
+3. Implement remain features:

 - User's able to create group, join group, out group.
 - Use can contribute to a group.
 - Blog posts in group can be public or private for group's users.

 ## Quick start